CITB Director’s Role for Health and Safety

 - Have learned how to advance their company’s attitude towards Health and safety in the workplace.

-- Understand how, as a Director, they have a duty to work within health and safety legislation; even if they are not directly in a position which oversees the company’s health and safety.
+- Understand how, as a Director, they must work within health and safety legislation; even if they are not directly in a position which oversees the company’s health and safety.

-- Be aware of the need to analyse their own legal duties.
+- Be aware of the need to analyse their legal duties.